mahmoudrd/ynet-news/README.md

 # ynet-news
-A web application which will display ynet's breaking news
+A web application which will display ynet breaking news

 # to use the app after installation:
 $ python -m ynet